-When required, FDA will verify the declared NDA, ANDA or IND by comparing the submitted information to CDER’s data systems.
-If the NDA, ANDA or IND information is not supplied, or is incomplete or inaccurate, it may delay the review of your entry.
-If the information matches, then compliance is verified; if the information does not match, FDA may need to gather additional information or may detain the product.
+When required, the FDA will verify the declared NDA, ANDA, BLA or IND by comparing the information submitted to the FDA's data systems.
+If the NDA, ANDA, BLA or IND information is not supplied, or is incomplete or inaccurate, it may delay the review of your entry.
+If the information does not match, the FDA may gather additional information or may detain the product.

-If the product requires a NDA, ANDA or IND and does not have one, it will be subject to refusal.
+If the product requires a NDA, ANDA, BLA or IND and does not have one, it will be subject to refusal.

-For further technical information or questions regarding the human drug approval process and/or human drug requirements, please contact CDER’s Division of Drug Information/Human Drug Information.
+For further technical information or questions regarding the human drug approval process and/or human drug requirements, please refer to the CDER Contact Information page.

 All drug products offered for importation into the United States are subject to labeling requirements.
-FDA may review drug labeling at the time the product is offered for import to verify compliance with the regulations.
+The FDA may review drug labeling at the time the product is offered for import to verify compliance with the regulations.
 Specific drug labeling requirements depend on the type of drug product.
-Over–the-counter drugs, prescription drugs, and drugs imported for drug efficacy studies are subject to specific labeling requirements in addition to the general drug label provisions.
-For more information on prescription and OTC drug labeling search the Guidances (Drugs) web page.
+For example, Over–the-counter drugs, prescription drugs, investigational drugs and drugs imported for drug efficacy studies (DESI drugs) are subject to specific labeling requirements in addition to the general drug label provisions.
+For more information on prescription and OTC drug labeling search within the Guidances (Drugs) page.

 The FDA allows unapproved drugs and drug products into the United States that are only intended for further processing or incorporation into another product and subsequent export as long as certain conditions are met.
 Visit the Import for Export page for more information.

-Affirmation of Compliance codes (A of C) are three letter codes that can be provided at the time of import to facilitate FDA review.
+Affirmation of Compliance codes (A of C) are three letter codes that are provided at the time of import to facilitate FDA review.